Hi Blog,

 |

-A nice platform near the Banyan Tree which is perfe t for feeding mosquitoes (more like an offering platform) while having picnic here. |
+A nice platform near the Banyan Tree which is perfect for feeding mosquitoes (more like an offering platform) while having a picnic here. |

 See you again, Banyan. |

-Last time I remembered this trail didn't have railing but this railing will remind us to stay on the trail. |
+Last time I remembered this trail didn't have a railing but this railing will remind us to stay on the trail. |

-Knowing the landmark like a bridge or cross junction will help us knowing where we are. |
+Knowing the landmarks like a bridge or cross junction will help us knowing where we are. |

-If I needed to exit and head down to Macritchie trail, I will need to take another route but this trail was nice and quiet. |
+If I needed to exit and head down to Macritchie trail, I would need to take another route but this trail was nice and quiet. |

 |